 All earnings on traditional IRAs are tax-deferred, meaning taxes on earnings are not paid until you withdraw your money.
 You must begin making withdrawals from your IRA by age 70 ½.

 - Deductible IRA: If you (or you and your spouse) are employed but not covered by an employer-sponsored retirement plan, you both may contribute up to the maximum each year and deduct your contribution from your taxable income.
-The contribution limit is rising from $5,500 to $6,000 in 2019 for those under age 50.
-The limit is $7,000 for those age 50 and over (up from $6,500 in 2018).
+The contribution limit rose to $6,000 in 2019 for those under age 50.
+Those 50 and over can make an extra $1,000 catch-up contribution.
 In a one-income family, the unemployed spouse also may contribute to a spousal IRA.

 Additional information about contribution limits on traditional IRAs, nondeductible IRAs and Roth IRAs are available at the IRS website.